vaginessa/dns-wiki/Home.md

 Donations are optional and we don't want you to feel pressured to send money!
 But everything may helps to improve the product - and of course it's always a good motivation!
 It can be done directly on [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate) or just look at [F-Droid repository](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall) for more donations options.

-If you like to donate something without getting extra candy like the donating apk, you can simply do this over here:
+If you like to donate something without getting extra candy like the donating .apk, you can simply do this over here:

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6E4VZTULRB8GU) (official PayPal account)